 Punching our Weight – Academic Law and Public Understanding

-By William Twinning FBA, QC, DCL, JD, LLD Emeritus Quain Professor of Jurisprudence 28 May 2009 at the LSE
+By William Twining FBA, QC, DCL, JD, LLD Emeritus Quain Professor of Jurisprudence 28 May 2009 at the LSE

 Professor Fiona Cownie welcomed everyone to this first lecture of a series to be held around the country to mark the 100th anniversary of the Society of Legal Scholars.
 Honorary Secretary, Stephen Bailey introduced the speaker, noting that William was the oldest living former president (holding office in 1979).
 His reference to longevity was taken in good heart and William Twining proceeded to introduce the subject of his lecture, the thesis that legal scholarship should work in a broader context and contribute to public understanding of the law and went on to identify barriers to this ambition, namely that: